 WHAT WE DO

-The Travel Industry Mentor Experience (TIME) is a not-for-profit company established in 2009 in Australia to help ambitious, aspiring leaders of the Travel, Tourism, Hospitality and Aviation industry accelerate their careers through mentoring.
+The Travel Industry Mentor Experience (TIME) is a not-for-profit company established in 2009 in Australia and 2019 in New Zealand to help ambitious, aspiring leaders of the Travel, Tourism, Cruise, Hospitality and Aviation industry accelerate their careers through mentoring.

 The program operates within a structured mentoring and peer collaboration framework to deliver agreed outcomes for each participant.